dij0s/PETAL/thesis/bachelor_thesis.typ

 Although the GeoAdmin API enables searching for features in a given area, it is subject to a maximum number of 50 features retrieved per request.
 Consequently, identifying them requires breaking down the search area into smaller sub-areas and querying each sub-area separately.

-This has been made possible by first clipping settlements and centres of larger cities onto the municipality's geometry, optimizing the search area, and applying a spatial tiling on top.
+This has been implemented by first clipping settlements and centres of larger cities onto the municipality's geometry, optimizing the search area, and applying a spatial tiling on top.
 Different layers obviously require different tiling sizes, depending on the number and resolution of features.

 The #ref(<datasets_table>) presents the data sources incorporated in the solution:

+#set table(fill: (x, y) => if calc.odd(y) and x != 0 { rgb("EAF2F5") })
 #figure(
   rotate(-90deg, reflow: true, table(
     columns: 5,
     table.header([Category], [Layer ID], [Description], [Unit], [Discretization]),
-    [Needs],
+    [*Needs*],
     [ch.bfe.fernwaerme-nachfrage_industrie],
     [Heat and cooling demand from industry],
     [MWh/year],